 10. Where, at any Stage, notice of amendments to a Hybrid Bill has been given, the Clerk shall prepare, for each week during which there are to be proceedings on the Hybrid Bill at which amendments are to be considered, a marshalled list of the admissible amendments proposed.
 The list shall set out the amendments not so far disposed of in the order in which they are to be disposed of as determined by the Clerk.
+At Stage 2, the list shall include only those amendments which are lodged prior to the deadline for that week's proceedings, together with any manuscript amendments to provisions expected to be considered that week.
 The list shall exclude-

-(a) at Stage 2 or Reconsideration Stage, amendments which may not be moved by virtue of Rule 9C.11.10D;
+(a) at Stage 2, amendments which may not be moved by virtue of Rule 9C.11.10D;